Tomás Arnanz: Real Zaragoza

 On 13 March 1932, Tomás started in Iberia's last-ever match, which ended in a 3–0 loss to Real Valladolid, and in the following week, on 20 March, he started in Zaragoza's first-ever match, helping his side to a 4–0 win over Valladolid.
 In the club's second-ever match, a friendly against Barcelona on 14 April, he scored a brace to help his side to a 3–1 win.
 He was Zaragoza's first-ever captain, and in September 1932, he and his friend Pascual Salas were referred to as "the most prominent representatives of local football" by the local press.

-On 13 May 1934, following a 4–0 loss to Barakaldo in the promotion play-offs for the Second Division, José María Gayarre, the club president, dismissed the coach Filipe dos Santos and replaced him with Tomás, who thus served the rest of the season as a player-coach, being assisted by fellow teammate Elías Sauca, who had also served as a player-coach previously.
+On 13 May 1934, following a 4–0 loss to Barakaldo in the promotion play-offs for the Second Division, José María Gayarre, the club president, dismissed the coach Filipe dos Santos and replaced him with Tomás, who thus served the rest of the season as a player-coach, being assisted by teammate Elías Sauca, who had also served as a player-coach previously.
 In the following day, on 14 May, he made his managerial debut against Gimnástico, which ended in another 4–0 loss.
 In total, he oversaw only six matches, winning two, drawing one, and winning two, both of which in style, trashing Logroño 4–0 and the undefeated leaders Valladolid 5–0.
 Despite losing the play-offs, Zaragoza ended up achieving promotion anyways thanks to the expansion of the second division to 24 teams, but neither the promotion nor his status as captain stopped Tomás from repeatedly requested to be released from the club during that summer, so that he could follow in the footsteps of his friend Salas, who was succeeding at Barcelona, going even to the Catalan capital where he trained at Les Corts for several days, but even after his signing was announced, Zaragoza did not grant him a release, so he had no choice but to return home, losing the captaincy to Sebastián Municha.

 Together with Municha, Primitivo Villacampa, and Manuel Olivares, Tomás played a crucial role in the Zaragoza team that finished runner-up in the 1935–36 Segunda División (he scored 17 goals in 21 league matches that season), thus finally achieving promotion to La Liga, but they were unable to make their debut there because of the outbreak of the Spanish Civil War, during which he suffered a foot injury that forced him to hang up his boots.